antor44/AI-Bluetooth-Phone-Assistant/README.md

 > Please note that several advanced features—specifically **real-time network SPAM database checking, Whitelist/Blacklist filtering, and Contact-Specific Custom Instructions**—are considered **highly experimental and largely untested**.
 While the code framework is implemented, they have not undergone thorough real-world verification.
 They may fail to trigger, parse incorrectly, or behave unpredictably under certain conditions.

 > ⚖️ **LEGAL WARNING REGARDING CALL RECORDING**
-> Laws regarding the recording of phone conversations and AI usage vary heavily by country and can be highly controversial.
-For example, in countries like Spain—despite being a place unfortunately plagued by spammers, scammers, corruption and mafias of all kinds—privacy regulations are extremely strict.
-If you use this for a business or company, you **must** configure the AI's initial greeting to explicitly warn the caller that the call is being recorded and processed by an AI.
-Failure to do so can result in massive legal fines.
-It is your sole responsibility to comply with your local telecommunications and privacy laws.
+> Laws regarding the recording of phone conversations and AI-driven voice processing vary significantly by jurisdiction and can be highly sensitive.
+For example, in jurisdictions like Spain (under European GDPR and local AEPD regulations), privacy laws are exceptionally strict.
+If this application is used for business or commercial purposes, you **must** configure the AI's initial greeting to explicitly and immediately inform the caller that the conversation is being recorded and processed by an automated AI system.
+Failure to provide proper notification can lead to severe legal penalties and substantial financial audits.
+It is your sole responsibility to ensure full compliance with local telecommunications, data protection, and privacy laws.

+Author: Antonio R. | Version: 1.0 | License: GPL 3.0
 ---

 ## 📸 Screenshots